-Students must reside at the Institute during their studies, except for the following periods:
+Students reside at the Institute during their years of study, except for the following periods:

-- A. The vacation between the Fall and the Spring Semesters - B. Bright Week following Holy Pascha - C. Summer Vacation, unless students have to participate in a language Summer program
+- A. Christmas vacation

+- B. Bright Week following Holy Pascha

+- C. Summer Vacation, unless they have to participate in language Summer programs.

 Life at the Institute as a living experience with others and interacting positively with them is a practical reflection of the success of the student's spiritual life.
-Hence, students must avoid anything that instigates conflict of whatever kind.
-The administration shall ensure that students are open to each other and accept differences as a source of enrichment in the Church.
+Hence, students are expected to avoid any attitude or action that instigates conflict of whatever kind.
+The administration ensures that students are open to each other and accept differences as an enrichment.

 Life at the Institute constitutes a place to practice the art of serving.
 Consequently, at the beginning of each semester, the student life supervisor sets up teams of students to serve various duties at the Institute.
-The Institute Council in the semestrial assessment takes into consideration the student's engagement in teamwork
+The Institute Council in the student evaluation takes into consideration the student's engagement in teamwork.

-Communal life at the Institute requires complying with its primary principles, such as cleanliness, punctuality, serenity, and similar virtues.
-Not complying with these rules is seen as a violation that the Student Life supervisor would follow up with paternal care, and might refer this issue to the Institute Council whenever needed.
+Communal life at the Institute requires complying with its primary principles, such as cleanliness, punctuality, respect, and service.
+Not complying with these rules is considered a violation that brings about the attention of the Student Life supervisor.